apache/flink/docs/dev/connectors/kafka.md

 The `KafkaSerializationSchema` allows users to specify such a schema.
 The `ProducerRecord<byte[], byte[]> serialize(T element, @Nullable Long timestamp)` method gets called for each record, generating a `ProducerRecord` that is written to Kafka.

-The gives users fine-grained control over how data is written out to Kafka.
+This gives users fine-grained control over how data is written out to Kafka.
 Through the producer record you can:
 * Set header values
 * Define keys for each record